 Timeless lunar cycles were observed by the ancients and continue to be utilized today by many modern spiritual practitioners.
 Recurring thirteen times each solar year, we experience a complete lunar cycle even more frequently than we do the passing of months on our solar calendar.
-Unlike our months however, the moon phases occur at a regular interval of 28 days for each complete cycle.
+Unlike our months however, lunar cycles occur at regular intervals of 28 days.

 The lunar regularity, when paired with the odd groupings of our solar months, can create what appears to be irregularity.
 This is especially true when we experience two New Moons (the second being known as a Dark Moon) or two Full Moons (the second known as a Blue Moon) in the same calendar month.
 Despite appearances, using both the solar calendar and the lunar cycles allows these variant correlations to work together and inform one another, giving us a more accurate interpretation of the resonances at play on any given day.

 Each of the 28 different slices of the complete Lunar cycle carries its own unique vibration, however there are two phases in particular that are most well known: the New Moon and the Full Moon.
 For the general purposes of spiritual practice, two other phases may also be considered: the First Quarter Moon and the Last Quarter Moon.